huggingface/transformers/docs/source/en/model_doc/relation_detr.md

 <small> Performance comparison between Relation-DETR and other DETR methods.
 Taken from the <a href="https://arxiv.org/abs/2407.11699">original paper.</a> </small>

-The model version was contributed by [rafaelpadilla](https://huggingface.co/rafaelpadilla) and [xiuqhou](https://github.com/xiuqhou).
+The model version was contributed by [xiuqhou](https://github.com/xiuqhou).
 The original code can be found [here](https://github.com/xiuqhou/Relation-DETR/).

 ## Usage tips